tjautio/datasciencecoursera/Notes.md

 * creating sequences seq(min, max, by = 2/ length = 3)
 * x <- c(1,3,6,25,100); seq(along = x)
 * %in%

+## Exploratory data analysis
+* mainly plotting that is

+### Basic ideas of how to draw analytic graphics
+* Show comparison, ask compared to what, show control e.g.
+* Show causality, mechanism you believe there is
+* Show multivariate data, try to show as much as possible
+* Integrate the evidence, tables, plots etc.
+* Describe and document the evidence with good labels, scales etc.
+* Content is king, the story is the most interesting.
+You need first to have something interesting

+### Why do we use graphs
+* to understand data
+* find patterns
+* find modelling strategies
+* debug analyses
+* communicate results
+* mainly done for yourself